 My go-to travel snacks

 A favorite travel snack is a combo of peanut butter-filled pretzels, wasabi peas, almonds and dried cherries.
 I also like apple slices and cheese cubes.
 FYI: Apples keep well when packed in a ziptop bag.
 Chai Walnuts, Apricot Pecan Crisps, and Coconut Seed Clusters also make the list.
-Another go-to is dried apricots and toasted walnuts nuts.
+Another go-to is dried apricots and toasted walnuts.

 Apricot Ginger Biscotti

 Because apricots and walnuts are a favorite combination, I turned them into a biscotti.
 Biscotti are a slice and bake, twice-baked cookie.
 The second baking makes them extra crunchy.
 These have twice the crunch-factor thanks to cornmeal and toasted walnuts.
-They’ve also been part of the travel snack packing list.
+They’ve also been part of the travel-snack packing list.
 Plus I’ve given them as a hostess gift (wrapped in a clear bag or on a pottery tray.

 Apricot Ginger Biscotti